Mother of George Floyd's daughter says she wants justice for him

-(CNN)The mother of George Floyd's 6-year-old daughter is calling for justice over his death.
+Minneapolis (CNN)The mother of George Floyd's 6-year-old daughter is calling for justice over his death.

 "I want justice for him because he was good, no matter what anybody thinks," Roxie Washington told reporters at a press conference in Minneapolis on Tuesday.